ktsu-dev/Extensions/README.md

   - `RemoveSuffix`: Removes the specified suffix from the current string.
   - `RemovePrefix`: Removes the specified prefix from the current string.
   - `ReplaceOrdinal`: Replaces all occurrences of a string with another string using ordinal comparison.
+  - `DetermineLineEndings`: Determines the line ending style of the specified string.
+  - `NormalizeLineEndings`: Normalizes the line endings in the specified string to the specified style.

 - **Reflection Extensions**
   - `TryFindMethod`: Tries to find a method with the specified name and binding flags in the given type.